pypa/packaging.python.org/source/contribute.rst

 -----------------

-If your language is not listed on `packaging.python.org`_, click the button "Start new translation" at the bottom of the languages list and add the language you want to translate.
+If your language is not listed on `packaging.python.org`_, click the button :guilabel:`Start new translation` at the bottom of the language list and add the language you want to translate.

 Following reStructuredText syntax